SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 Complaint Against The MRP If Seller Charges More

 MRP includes all the taxes and sellers are not liable to charge more over and above the mentioned price on the products.
-Manufacturers and sellers are only allowed to sell at the lesser price than MRP and offer a discount on MRP for particular products.
+Manufacturers and sellers are only allowed to sell at a lesser price than MRP and offer a discount on MRP for particular products.

-After implementation of GST, at some places, consumers are asked to pay more over MRP saying GST has increased the cost of the products.
-It is clearly defined in the directives that if the price has increased, the manufacturer has to put an advertisement for the same in at least two newspapers and it is required to put the old and new both price stickers for the old stocks until 30th September.
+After the implementation of GST, in some places, consumers are asked to pay more over MRP saying GST has increased the cost of the products.
+It is clearly defined in the directives that if the price has increased, the manufacturer has to put an advertisement for the same in at least two newspapers and it is required to put the old and new price stickers for the old stocks until 30th September.

 The consumer needs to be more aware of the prevailing conspiracies and if sellers ask them to pay more than the MRP, they can lodge a complaint regarding the same to the consumer ministry on www.tnlegalmetrology.in

-According to the latest sources, it is mentioned that “We have suggested that when businesses issue invoice to consumers, the MRP should be inclusive of GST.
+According to the latest sources, it is mentioned that “We have suggested that when businesses issue invoices to consumers, the MRP should be inclusive of GST.
 The bifurcation in tax collection and sale price can be shown in the invoice while paying taxes to the government.”

 MRP under GST Turns Strict

-The Telangana metrology department has been doing a round of scan for any irrelevant MRP tagging on the products.
-The government has also stated that strict action will is taken against the offender.
+The Telangana metrology department has been doing a round of scans for any irrelevant MRP tagging on the products.
+The government has also stated that strict action will be taken against the offender.
 The penalty of 2000 to 25000 has been decided by the department which will be levied upon any malpractices.
 The main agenda is to stop the practices of collecting GST over the price tag i.e. MRP on the product itself.

 CV Anand, the state’s civil supplies commissioner and legal metrology department’s controller mentioned that “Customers should be made aware that GST is included in the MRP and it should not be charged separately.
 Several complaints have come to light of additional GST being charged over MRP on packaged goods, and some non-taxed goods are also been taxed with GST.
 It is illegal.”